pengzhenghao/use-ray-with-slurm/README.md

 * `--load-env`: The command to setup your environment.
 For example: `module load cuda/10.1`.
 Default: "".

+### The procedure

+The sbatch script does the following things:

+1. It fetches the list of computing nodes and their IP addresses.
+2. It launches a head ray process in one of the node, and get the address of the head node.
+3. It launches ray processes in (n-1) worker nodes and connects them to the head node by providing the head node address.
+4. It submit the user specified task to ray.

+Since all n nodes have launched their own ray processes, and they are all connected to the head node's ray process, ray cluster will perform resources allocation as in other cluster.

 ### Misc

 1. It works well with ray 1.0.0, feel free to open issue if you find it doesn't work.